With student success as our number one priority, our leaders inspire and empower our team to deliver the best possible experience every day.

 B.S., Business Administration

-As president and chief executive officer, Bill provides the guiding vision for the organization while providing strategic input and supporting the team in their execution of the company’s business plan.
+As chief executive officer, Bill provides the guiding vision for the organization while providing strategic input and supporting the team in their execution of the company’s business plan.
 Known for his contagious enthusiasm and true passion for creating environments conducive for student success, he is widely recognized as the nation’s foremost expert on the student housing business.
 Over his 30 year career, he has been involved in the development and acquisition of more than $12 billion of student housing assets.

 The son and grandson of steelworkers, Bill was born and raised in the northern panhandle of West Virginia and first forged his vision of what would someday become American Campus Communities while he was still a student at WVU working as a dishwasher, grill cook, night desk attendant, and as a resident assistant at Summit Hall.
 He saw students and parents as under-served consumers, worthy of better products and services.
 He saw the need and the opportunity to provide modern, high quality, well-amenitized student communities that could foster an environment conducive to academic success.